What is Paint Correction

 Step 1: Wash and Clay Bar

-The first step in any successful paint correction is a proper hand wash followed by clay bar.
-Once a vehicle is hand washed and rid of all free-moving dirt and debris, the vehicle most times is still contaminated with dirt and road grime.
+The first step in any successful paint correction is a proper wash followed by clay bar.
+Once a vehicle is washed and rid of all free-moving dirt and debris, the vehicle most times is still contaminated with dirt.
 A vehicle's paint has pores much like a human's skin.
 Over time dirt and debris from the environment and daily driving accumulates in the pores of your vehicle's clear-coat, giving it a dull appearance and rough to the touch.
 Clay bar is the process in which these small particles of debris are removed from the pores.
-This is a vital stage prior to performing paint correction.

 The next step is to remove minor scratches, swirls and imperfections in the clear coat.
 We do this by using professional grade compounds, pads, and buffer.
 This step will bring out your cars true shine like the day it came off the showroom floor.

 Step 3: Paint Protectant